History of Crete: Greek War of Independence (1821)

 The Greek War of Independence began in 1821, with extensive Cretan participation.
 An uprising by Christians met with a fierce response from the Ottoman authorities and the execution of several bishops, regarded as ringleaders.
 Sultan Mahmud II granted rule over Crete to Egypt's ruler Muhammad Ali Pasha in exchange for his military support.
 Between 1821 and 1828, the island was the scene of repeated hostilities.
 The Muslims were driven into the large fortified towns on the north coast and it would appear that as many as 60% of them died from plague or famine while there.
 The Cretan Christians also suffered severely, losing around 21% of their population in the 1830s.

 Crete was subsequently left out of the new Greek state established under the London Protocol of 1830.
 Its administration by Muhammad Ali was confirmed in the Convention of Kütahya of 1833, but direct Ottoman rule was re-established by the Convention of London of 3 July 1840.

-The island’s Christians revolted several times against Ottoman rule.
+The island's Christians revolted several times against Ottoman rule.
 Revolts in 1841 and 1858 secured some privileges, such as the right to bear arms, equality of Christian and Muslim worship, and the establishment of Christian councils of elders with jurisdiction over education and customary law.
 Despite these concessions, the Christian Cretans maintained their ultimate aim of union with Greece, and tensions between the Christian and Muslim communities ran high.
 Thus, in 1866 the great Cretan Revolt began.

-The uprising, which lasted for three years, involved volunteers from Greece and other European countries, where it was viewed with considerable sympathy.
+The uprising, which lasted for three years, involved volunteers from Greece and other European countries, where it was viewed with considerable sympathy, particularly after the Arkadi Holocaust.
 Despite early successes of the rebels, who quickly confined the Ottomans to the northern towns, the uprising failed.
 The Ottoman Grand Vizier A'ali Pasha personally assumed control of the Ottoman forces and launched a methodical campaign to retake the rural districts, which was combined with promises of political concessions, notably by the introduction of an Organic Law, which gave the Cretan Christians equal (in practice, because of their superior numbers, majority) control of local administration.
 His approach bore fruits, as the rebel leaders gradually submitted.
 By early 1869, the island was again under Ottoman control.

 During the Congress of Berlin in the summer of 1878, there was a further rebellion, which was halted quickly by the intervention of the British and the adaptation of the 1867-8 Organic Law into a constitutional settlement known as the Pact of Halepa.
 Crete became a semi-independent parliamentary state within the Ottoman Empire under an Ottoman Governor who had to be a Christian.
 A number of the senior "Christian Pashas" including Photiades Pasha and Kostis Adosidis Pasha ruled the island in the 1880s, presiding over a parliament in which liberals and conservatives contended for power.